ForgeRock/forgeops/README.ng.md

 ### Custom paths

-By default, forgeops-ng uses the docker, kustomize-ng, and helm directories that exist in the forgeops repository.
-However, you can setup your own locations separately, and tell forgeops-ng to use them.
-You can do this with flags on the command line, or you can set the appropriate environment variable in `/path/to/forgeops/forgeops-ng.conf`.
-You'll notice this is how we are telling forgeops-ng to use `kustomize-ng` as its kustomize dir.
+By default, forgeops uses the docker, kustomize, and helm directories that exist in the forgeops repository.
+However, you can setup your own locations separately, and tell forgeops to use them.
+You can do this with flags on the command line, or you can set the appropriate environment variable in `/path/to/forgeops/forgeops.conf`.
+You'll notice this is how we are telling forgeops to use `kustomize` as its kustomize dir.

 The paths can be relative or absolute.

 Kustomize path is absolute or relative to the repo root.
-It can be set with `--kustomzie` on the command line, or by setting `KUSTOMIZE_PATH` in `forgeops-ng.conf`.
-(Default: `kustomize-ng`)
+It can be set with `--kustomzie` on the command line, or by setting `KUSTOMIZE_PATH` in `forgeops.conf`.
+(Default: `kustomize`)

 Overlay path is relative to the kustomize path `/path/to/kustomize/overlay/OVERLAY`.
-It can be set with `--env-name` on the command line or by setting `OVERLAY_PATH` in `forgeops-ng.conf`.
+It can be set with `--env-name` on the command line or by setting `OVERLAY_PATH` in `forgeops.conf`.
 It is a required flag except in apply where it defaults to demo for easy demos.

 Build path is absolute, or relative to the repo root.
 You can set it with `